 Application troubleshooting can be frustrating if you are not equipped with tools and knowledge about the product.
 If you are into Middleware, Production Support, Analyst then often you need to deal with production issues troubleshooting.

-There are many free tools which can speed up your Internet-facing application troubleshooting and cut down the time to resolve.
+There are many free tools that can speed up your Internet-facing application troubleshooting and cut down the time to resolve.

 Let’s get it started and see which one is useful to you.